 Lead Changes: The act of changing the propelling side of the horse's body when changing the direction traveling at a lope.
-The lead change may be a flying lead change or a simple lead change.
-The simple lead change may involve up to 3 strides of jogging.
-It is important to note one stride is defined as the complete movement or steps of all 4 legs, one time.
+The lead change must be executed at a lope with no change of speed or gait.
+The horse shall change leads at the exact location dictated in the pattern description and not changed in the same stride or the lead change may be a flying lead change or a simple lead change.
+The simple lead change may should involve up to 3 strides of jogging.
+It is important to note one stride is defined as the complete movement or steps of all 4 legs, at one time.